Bullying And The Law: What Duties Do Private Schools Owe?

 - Qualified and competent teachers and coaches to provide proper educational and supervisory care for children.

 Adult leadership on a private school campus should not allow bullying to happen or fester among students of any grade level.
 Further, teachers, coaches and other staff on campus should not be the aggressors or complicit in bullying.
 Often, private schools face lawsuits for reasons similar to those of public schools, such as:

 - failure to provide safe and well-maintained facilities

 - severe, excessive or undeserved punishment of a student

 When should you talk to a lawyer?

 Schools have a responsibility that consists of taking steps to prevent and stop bullying when it occurs.
-If the school or district has not provided a reasonable solution for the bullying your child is suffering, it may be necessary to speak with a lawyer as soon as possible about your situation.
+If the school or governing board has not provided a reasonable solution for the bullying your child is suffering, it may be necessary to speak with a lawyer as soon as possible about your situation.

 How The Carlson Law Firm can help

-If your child’s school has been negligent in its duty to provide a safe learning environment and your child has suffered physical or psychological injuries due to serious instances of bullying, we want to help.
+If your child’s private school has been negligent in its duty to provide a safe learning environment and your child has suffered physical or psychological injuries due to serious instances of bullying, we want to help.
 We have a team of compassionate attorneys who are ready to stand up for your rights and seek the justice you and your family deserve.
 Contact us today for a free consultation.
 We care, we can help.

 - Written by Adriana Torres